LSSTDESC/SN-PWV/docs/source/overview/integrations.rst

 SNCosmo
 -------

-The ``sncosmo`` package is used to analyze spectra-photometric observations of supernovae.
+The ``sncosmo`` package is used to analyze spectrophotometric observations of supernovae.
 The package includes a `registry system <https://sncosmo.readthedocs.io/en/latest/registry.html>`_ that allows users to retrieve supernova models, filter profiles, and other information by name.